 Silver has helped establish the NBA as one of the world's preeminent sports leagues, as a model for global sports marketing organizations, and as one of the largest providers of sports programming in the world.
-He has been instrumental in many league accomplishments, including playing a key role in the negotiations of the league's last two television agreements, the last three collective bargaining agreements with the National Basketball Players Association, the development of the WNBA and NBA Development League, the partnership with Turner Broadcasting to jointly manage the NBA's digital assets, and the creation of NBA China as a separately incorporated operating entity.
+He has been instrumental in many league accomplishments including playing a key role in the negotiations of the league's last two television agreements, the last three collective bargaining agreements with the National Basketball Players Association, the development of the WNBA and NBA Development League, the partnership with Turner Broadcasting to jointly manage the NBA's digital assets, and the creation of NBA China.

 Silver has consistently been named one of the 100 Most Influential People in Sports by BusinessWeek, the Sporting News and the SportsBusiness Journal.
 He has also been recognized by Time Magazine and CNN on their list of Global Business Influentials, which features 20 of the world's leading corporate executives.

 Prior to joining the NBA, Silver was a litigation associate at the New York law firm of Cravath, Swaine & Moore, where he concentrated on media and antitrust cases.
 He also served as a law clerk to Federal District Court Judge Kimba Wood in New York.
 Silver graduated from Duke University and the University of Chicago Law School.2/2014